 Clothes protect you from contamination, temperature, and environmental risks.
-But first of all, a uniform is the first step to recognize you as a paramedic, an EMT, a nurse or a doctor.
+But first of all, an ambulance uniform is the first step to recognize you as a paramedic, an EMT, a nurse or a doctor.
 The gear “literally” highlights you during an intervention.
 In Europe high-visibility clothing, safety footwear, helmets, gloves, eye protection glass, and respiratory equipment are included in the PPE list, that is similar in each countries tanks to the European Regulations (EN20471 – EN343 – EN471 – Eu 2016/425).

 Uniforms must respect specific requests from the EN ISO 20471:2013 regulation.
 High-visibility clothing must indicate clearly the presence of a rescuer in any light condition, both in daylight and during the night.
 Colours and reflections, disposition and dimension of reflective bands are standardized.
 The new regulation, which everyone must respect since April 2018, impose the following sentences: